awestover/thoughts/content/AI xrisk.md

-Note: this whole post still needs to be edited quite a bit.
-And the reasons for Claim 4 -- arguably the most confusing and important part -- aren't spelled out yet.
-Sorry about that.
-It might be a second before I get to this.
-I hope the current version of this document is still enough to be helpful to you, and is at least better than me not putting out anything.

----

-Epistemic Status:
-I've thought about this extensively for about 4 months.
+Epistemic Status: I've thought about this extensively for about 4 months.
 I'm confident in the main claim of this post.

----

 In this post I'll explain why I believe the following claim: